oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 Configure Domain Name Resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. begin_common_ce_part_5

-If you are going to use |oro_app_name| in the local environment only, modify the */etc/hosts* file on the server by adding the following line:
+If you are going to use the Oro application in the local environment only, modify the */etc/hosts* file on the server by adding the following line:

 .. code::

-   127.0.0.1 localhost <your_domain_name>
+   127.0.0.1 localhost <your-domain-name>

-After this change, the <your_domain_name> URLs opened in the local environment are handled by the local webserver.
+After this change, the <your-domain-name> URLs opened in the local environment are handled by the local webserver.

-To make |oro_app_name| accessible from the remote locations, configure a DNS server to point your domain name to your server IP address.
+To make your Oro application accessible from the remote locations, configure a DNS server to point your domain name to your server IP address.

-.. finish_common_ce_part_5

 Configure PHP
 ^^^^^^^^^^^^^